YSI ODO RTU Calibration Utility

 Perform Conductivity Calibration

-1. Follow the Calibration – Conductivity section 3.2 (page 7) in the manual link below to properly set up the sensor for calibration.
+1. Reference the Calibration – Conductivity section 3.2 (page 7) in the manual at the following link to properly set up the sensor for calibration.

 1. YSI ODO RTU User Manual